• Skip to primary navigation

 Pastry cream is surprisingly simple to make.
 It involves whisking egg yolks with sugar and cornstarch, then tempering the mixture with simmering whole milk.
 The mixture is then transferred back to the stove and heated until thick, then butter and vanilla are stirred in.
 It's best to make the pastry cream the day before you need it, so it can chill in the fridge overnight.
 Read all about how to make my master pastry cream filling recipe here.

-mini boston cream pies in white bowl
+boston cream whoopie pies lined up in white bowl.

 Other cake recipes you'll love

-• Gingerbread Cake with Cream Cheese Frosting
+Pumpkin Cake with Cream Cheese Frosting

 📖 Recipe